- What types of certificate do you need?

 - Can you provide Marketo with more than one certificate?

-- Do secure landing pages affect the CNAME for your branded tracking links?
+- Do secure landing pages affect the CNAME for your branded email tracking links?

-- Do you need always need a Private Key?
+- Do you need to provide a Private Key?

 - Why does it take about 3 weeks for Marketo to install the certificate?